silofy/hackthebox/README.md

 ## Recommended Visual Studio Code Settings

 These are my preferred settings when working in VS Code with the Hack The Box theme.
+Open your settings.json by clicking ctrl+shift+p.
+Or, File > Preferences > Settings > Workbench > settings.json

+I have set my Material theme icons to #6e7b96 by clicking ctrl+shift+p and typing in Material Icons: Change Folder Color, and selecting the custom option.

     "workbench.iconTheme":  "eq-material-theme-icons",
     "editor.fontFamily":  "JetBrains Mono, Consolas, 'Courier New', monospace",